thenithinbalaji/Greeting-Message/README.md

 This android app was made completely in Java

 # Supported Android Versions
-This is app is only supported by Android 3.2.6 and later versions
+This app is only supported by Android 3.2.6 and later versions